EuroProofNet/europroofnet.github.io/_pages/reimbursement-rules.md

 - STSM grantees must upload on the COST website their report, signed by their host, once the final amount of their STSM has been approved.

 - For accommodation, meals and local transport, the reimbursement is a [daily flat rate](../stsm-daily-allowance) fixed by the Grant Holder depending on the host country.
 About 2/3 of the flat rate is for the hotel, 1/6 for the lunch and 1/6 for the diner.
-Be careful that a lunch or diner will not be reimbursed if there is no receipt for it.
+Be careful that a lunch or diner will not be reimbursed if there is no receipt for it (see details below).
 Receipts from markets or supermarkets are accepted.

 - **Before the travel:**